What Are Intoeing and Outtoeing?

 Intoeing means that the feet curve inward instead of pointing straight ahead when walking or running.
 If your young child has intoeing, he or she probably will outgrow the condition naturally.
-You don't need special shoes, stretching exercises or other treatments.
-By age two most children walk with their feet pointing in the direction they are heading.
+You don't need special shoes, stretching exercises, or other treatments.
+By age 2, most children walk with their feet pointing in the direction they are heading or pointed slightly outward.

-By age two, most kids walk with their toes pointed slightly outward.
 If the feet angle out excessively this is called outtoeing.
 It isn’t as common as intoeing, but in most cases, it is also just part of normal development.
-If you want reassurance that your child is walking normally, ask your doctor during a routine well-child visit.
+If you want reassurance that your child is walking normally, ask your pediatrician during a routine well-child visit.

-Tibial torsion is in-turning of your child's lower leg (tibia).
+Tibial torsion: In-turning of your child's lower leg (tibia).
 In the womb, the legs were in a confined position.
 Tibial torsion means the legs didn't rotate into the turned-out position after birth.
-The condition improves without treatment, usually before age four.
-Splints, special shoes and exercise programs don't help.
+The condition improves without treatment, usually before age 4 Splints, special shoes, and exercise programs don't help.
 Consider surgery only if your child is at least 8-10 years old and the problem has persisted or causes significant walking problems.

-Femoral torsion is the in-turning of your child's upper leg (femur).
+Femoral version: In-turning of your child's upper leg (femur).
 It's most apparent when he or she is 5-6 years old.
-Doctors don't know why femoral torsion happens.
+Doctors don't know why femoral version happens.
 It gets better without treatment.
 Modified shoes, braces and exercises don't help.
-Consider surgery only if your child is older than nine and has a very severe condition that causes a lot of tripping and an unsightly gait.
+Consider surgery only if your child is older than 9 years old and has a very severe condition that causes a lot of tripping and an unsightly gait.

-Metatarsus adductus is a common birth defect in which a child's feet bend inward from the middle of the foot to the toes.
+Metatarsus adductus: A common birth defect in which a child's feet bend inward from the middle of the foot to the toes.
 In severe cases, it may resemble clubfoot deformity.
-The condition improves by itself most of the time.
-That's why most newborns with it are not treated until they're at least several months old.
+Since the condition improves by itself most of the time, most newborns with it are not treated until they're at least several months old.
 Treatment, when necessary, usually involves applying casts or special corrective shoes and has a high rate of success in babies aged 6-9 months.